“IIKANGAE” is Japanese and translates as “good idea”.

 Starting with 2009, he started to work intensively with mobile devices and has since then implemented all IKANGAI software projects.

 He is currently pursuing his Ph.D. in computer science at Distributed Systems Group at the Vienna University of Technology in which he investigates the coordination of ad-hoc workflows on mobile devices in social network environments.
-He is the author of several scientific papers, supervises (Bachelor and Master) students and blogs about scientific topics on the IKANGAI blog.
+He is the author of several scientific papers and blogs about scientific topics on the IKANGAI blog.

 Quoc Dung Vuong — Web